 - Electrical outlets.

 - Acceptable environmental requirements (heating, cooling, lighting, etc.) equivalent to what is provided in other occupied areas of the building.
+Lights should not be on a motion sensor.

 - Size room to accommodate at least a comfortable chair and table (to be provided by client).
 Alternatively, provide a shelf, minimum 12" deep, in lieu of the table.